milanvdmaaten/portfolio/content/blog/ns/index.md

       ## Step 1: Inventory

       During the inventory step, we looked at the work that had already been done for this component.
+What does the current component look like in Figma.
+And which variations of the component do we encounter within the NS environments.
+For this we looked at the NS Android & iOS apps and the NS website.
+We captured screenshots of the component and placed them under the 'inventory' step in Figma.
+  - type: textBlock
+    body: >-
+      ## Step 2: Best practices

-What does the component look like in Figma and which variations of the component do we encounter within the NS environments.
+      During the inventory step, we looked at the work that had already been done for this component.
+What does the current component look like in Figma.
+And which variations of the component do we encounter within the NS environments.
 For this we looked at the NS Android & iOS apps and the NS website.
 We captured screenshots of the component and placed them under the 'inventory' step in Figma.
   - type: imagesBlock
     size: fullWidth
     carrousel: false